 It will be difficult to open up all the options here, but I guess that you’ve got the gist of it.

-The Background Images module is NOT at all available in the GeneratePress free theme.
+The Background Images module is NOT at all available in the GeneratePress free version.
 For using this module, you will first need to activate it under the GeneratePress modules section.

 It has got several options for you to choose relevant images and customize your entire website as per the niche.

 Let us pick up a random image and see this module in action.

 I have applied a Background Image to the Header of my website.
-This is just for demo purpose, but you can assign images according to the dimensions of the options you are customizing.
+This is just for demo purposes, but you can assign images according to the dimensions of the options you are customizing.
 For example, a large image with mild opacity will look very good if assigned to the content section of your site.

 Both the GeneratePress free and premium versions share this module but with few differences.

 In the free GeneratePress, you only get the overall site Structure option, Icon Type selection, and Cache dynamic CSS class to choose from.

 Whereas with the paid version of GP you get a few more options that bring more performance to your site’s loading speed.

 Dynamic CSS Print Method allows you to choose between Inline Embedding and printing CSS on an external file.
 Combine CSS automatically combines all your CSS to reduce the number of server requests.
 Similarly, Cache dynamic CSS also helps in boosting performance.